kpatankar/ahcg2017_starterpipeline/README.md

 **Dataset2**
 Second dataset was obtained from *Integrated digital error suppression for improved detection of circulating tumor DNA.* paper.
 The run number is *SRR3502999* This data was used for variant calling using pipeline version *ahcg_pipeline_v1.0.3.py*

+**Dataset3**
+Third dataset was obtained from control and cancer patient.
+The data is High Molecular Weight DNA isolated from nanovesicles of both control as well as cancer patient.
+MenCo002DNA and MenPa004DNA

 ## **Installing VirtualBox**

 VirtualBox is useful to run more than one operating systems simultaneously.
 It makes software installations easy.
 It creates an isolated virtual environment from host OS.
 If anything goes wrong snapshot feature of VirtualBox can reset the VM to particular date/time.
 Thus, making it easier for testing and disaster recovery.